US president has called Israeli-Palestinian peace ‘the ultimate deal’, but has been vague about how to achieve it.

 The last round of peace talks, led by then-President Barack Obama and his secretary of state, John Kerry, fell apart in 2014.

-One point of contention is the fate of occupied East Jerusalem, which Israel captured in 1967.
+One point of contention is the fate of east Jerusalem, which Israel captured in 1967.

 During his presidential campaign, Trump advocated breaking with decades of precedent and moving the US embassy from Tel Aviv to Jerusalem, deeply alarming Palestinians.